 Should a place become available, applicants of other ages will be admitted to the school according to the admission criteria.
-Similarly, students wishing to enter via the technological aptitude criteria will be tested to ascertain their suitability.
-If they are of appropriate standard and a space is available, they will be admitted.

 Admission of children outside of their normal age group

 Where a parent requests that their child is admitted outside of their normal age group, the school is responsible for deciding to which year group a child should be admitted.
 The school is required to make a decision on the basis of the circumstances of the case and in the best interests of the child concerned.
 There is no statutory barrier to children being admitted outside their normal age group, but parents do not have the right to insist that their child is admitted to a particular age group.